ehsanyousefzadehasl/ISwED/README.md

 # Image Segmentation with Encoder Decoders
-This repository contains the documentation and source code for experiments with encoder decoder modesl for image segmentation on different datasets.
+This repository contains the documentation and source code for experiments with encoder decoder models for image segmentation on different datasets.

 ## Background
 Computer vision is a sub-field in computer science field aiming at gathering, processing, analyzing, and understanding digital images and extracting information that can be used by numerical decision-making processes.